Raúl Allegre

-Raúl Enrique Allegre Rodríguez (born June 15, 1959) is a Mexican former football placekicker in the National Football League (NFL) for the Baltimore/Indianapolis Colts, New York Giants, and New York Jets.
-He played college football at the University of Texas at Austin.
+Raúl Enrique Allegre Rodríguez (born June 15, 1959) is a Mexican former professional football kicker in the National Football League (NFL) for the Baltimore / Indianapolis Colts, New York Giants, and New York Jets.
+He played college football at Montana and Texas and was signed by the Dallas Cowboys as an undrafted free agent after the 1983 NFL draft.

-Early years
+Early life

 Allegre began playing football in 1977, while attending Shelton High School as an exchange student.
 Originally a soccer player, he had never played American football before his senior season at Shelton.
-Head Coach Jack Stark asked him to try kicking footballs one day before the season began.
+Head coach Jack Stark asked him to try kicking footballs one day before the season began.
 He had great distance, but each ball went below the crossbar.
 Coach Stark asked him if he could kick it above the crossbar and Allegre remarked that he could, but thought it was like a soccer goal and was aiming below.

-He was named the starter at placekicker to handle field goals, extra points and kickoffs.
+He was named the starter at kicker to handle field goals, extra points and kickoffs.
 The team only won 3 games during the season and Allegre only had a chance to kick 3 field goal attempts and 9 extra point attempts, although he regularly kicked off with great distance.

 College career

 Because he did not get much exposure, Stark filmed him kicking from long distance and sent the tape to different colleges.
 He received interest from the University of Montana, who initially offered a partial football scholarship, that did not include expenses for lodging, books and meals.
 Allegre declined the offer and the school countered with a full scholarship, although it didn't have an engineering program as he wanted.

 After two years, he opted to transfer to the University of Texas at Austin because of its reputation in engineering.

-In 1980, Allegre walked on to the football team and was redshirted because of the NCAA transfer rules.
+In 1980, Allegre walked-on to the football team and was redshirted because of the NCAA transfer rules.
 During that time, he handled the scout team kicking duties.
 In the fall semester he was given a full football scholarship.

-In 1981, he was named the starting placekicker.
+In 1981, he was named the starting kicker.
 He finished his last 2 seasons with 27 out of 45 field goals (.600), 66 out of 68 extra points (.970) and 147 total points.
 He earned an undergraduate degree with honors in civil engineering.